 In the first half of the 20th century, soil scientists and ecologists recognized that soil development occurs due to the interaction of 5 state factors: climate, organisms, relief, parent material, and time.
 Substrate age gradients seek to hold the first four of these state factors constant, while allowing time to vary.
 Therefore, substrate age gradients isolate the effect of time on soil formation and associated processes.

 The SAGA is a unique study system.
 It is located in a semiarid ecosystem (~325 mm precipitation y-1), and the microclimate, dominant vegetation, relief, and parent material among sites are all remarkably similar.
 The sites that comprise the SAGA were formed as part of the larger San Francisco Volcanic Field (SFVF), a 5000 km-2 region in northern Arizona.
 The SFVF has migrated over a magmatic hotspot in the Earth’s crust at a rate of ~2 cm per year.
 As a result, the SFVF is home to more than 600 cinder cones volcanoes, four of which are associated with the SAGA.

 In the last decade, we have learned a great deal about carbon, nutrient, and water cycles in plants and soils at the SAGA.
-An ever-growing body of literature has been published regarding the SAGA testing fundamental theories of how primary succession proceeds in arid ecosystems.
+A growing body of literature tests fundamental theories of how primary succession proceeds in arid ecosystems.

 Published SAGA literature